Apple's electric vehicle project

 Didi Chuxing Investment

 In May of 2016, Apple invested $1 billion in Chinese ride-hailing service Didi Chuxing, which can be likened to Uber.
 Didi Chuxing dominates the ride-sharing industry in China with more than 80 percent market share.
+In July of 2016, Uber announced a merger between its operations in China and Didi Chuxing, further expanding Didi Chuxing's reach in the country and adding value to Apple's investment.

 Didi Chuxing could potentially be useful to Apple's car project in the future, serving as a data source for self-driving vehicles.
 If Apple does develop an autonomous car, deploying it to Didi Chuxing drivers would give the company a wealth of knowledge to improve its self-driving algorithms.
-Ride sharing services like Didi Chuxing and Uber are investing heavily in autonomous vehicles, and Apple may also be planning to speak to Uber about future partnership opportunities.

 Apple's Auto-Related Domains